devtraveler/web-playwright-ts/README.md

 - npm init playwright@latest

 ## To run test file
+- Firstly download the react app
+- Then the react app should be started with 'npm start' command
-- for headless mode and all 3 browser : npx playwright test --headed --project chromium
+- Then type for headless mode and runnint the test in all 3 browser : npx playwright test
-- to see the browser and run it on chromium browser: npx playwright test --headed --project chromium
+- If you want to run the test in UI mode ex: on the chromium browser then type 'npx playwright test --headed --project chromium' command

 ## Reach the HTML report
 - npx playwright show-report